svrnm/opentelemetry.io/content/en/docs/languages/js/libraries.md

 and
 [auto-instrumentation-web](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-web),
 that bundle all Node.js- or web-based instrumentation libraries into a single package.
-It’s a convenient way to add automatically-generated telemetry for all your libraries with minimal effort:
+It’s a convenient way to add telemetry for all your libraries with minimal effort:

 {{< tabpane text=true >}}